 Changing default colors

-The default colors for the Super algorithm can be changed by opening Preferencess > Colors and switching to the Super algorithm.
-The colors for Super rules will be states 0 to 25.
-To allow the Super algo to support two different color schemes, default History colors are defined as states 26 to 32, so these colors can be changed independently of states 0 to 6.
+The default colors for the Super algorithm can be changed by opening Preferences > Colors and switching to the Super algorithm.
+To allow the Super algo to support different color schemes for each of the three rule families, the default colors for Super rules will be states 0 to 25, the default colors for History rules will be states 26 to 32, and the default colors for Investigator rules will be states 33 to 53.

 Conversion scripts